gluesolutions/glue-genes/README.md

 ### Install

-This package does not contain any code, but instead is a meta-package that installs all the packages necessary to use glue with genomics data.

 Due to some complicated binary dependencies, the recommended procedure for installing this package is to use [conda](https://www.anaconda.com) and install into a new environment as follows: